ruiramos/microfrontends/react/README.md

 need to be known at run-time - they could be specified by environment variables so that the main app doesn't need to be rebuilt whenever a new version of one of the apps gets released.
-The "sub-apps" also previewable separately and can use common dependencies as externals, hooking up to the modules installed by the container app.
+The "sub-apps" also previewable separately and can use common dependencies as externals, hooking up to the modules bundled on the container app.

 This example also uses `react-router` to show that the sub-apps would be able